 - In April 2020, our electricity and natural gas teams responded to flooding in the northern Alberta community of Fort McMurray.
 Our top priority was ensuring the safety of our employees, the community and the public as we worked to restore utility service to those impacted

 Take urgent action to combat climate change and its impacts.

 We carefully manage climate-related risks by preparing for, and responding to, extreme weather events and continuing to evaluate ways to create greater system reliability and resiliency

-- We recently expanded our reporting in alignment with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations in ATCO’s Management’s Discussion & Analysis and on our website.[SN1]
+- Our reporting is in alignment with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.

-- We invested $940 million in new and refurbished infrastructure in 2020.
+- We invested $1.3 billion in new and refurbished energy infrastructure in 2021.